gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

 (size-indication-mode t)
 {% endhighlight %}

-I never use the startup emacs screen anymore so I disable that as well.
+I never use the startup Emacs screen anymore so I disable that as well.
 This leads Emacs to load up with the *scratch* buffer open.

 {% highlight elisp %}
 (setq inhibit-startup-screen t)